datamachines/cuda_tensorflow_opencv/README.md

 As of the `20200327` Dockerfile version, we have added Protobuf, WebP, GStreamer and Eigen to the OpenCV build.

-As of the `20200423` Dockerfile version, we have added added support for OpenCV 3.4.10 and 4.3.0, and added GStreamer plugins to the build.
+As of the `20200423` Dockerfile version, we have added support for OpenCV 3.4.10 and 4.3.0, and added GStreamer plugins to the build.
 We have also added Nvidia Jetson Nano build steps in the `JetsonNano` directory.

 `cuda_tensorflow_opencv`: